 Sharon Montes (Chair Elect)

 Dr. Montes is a physician with UCHealth and the founder of Living Well Whole Health.
 As Medical Director for the University of Maryland Center for Integrative Medicine, she directed the team that created a showcase center for providing integrative medical care in an academic environment.
 She also had an active clinical practice and participated in teaching students, residents, fellows.
 She was active in community outreach programs and served as Medical Director of Rose and AF Williams Family Medicine Centers – University of Colorado School of Medicine; Arlington Community Health Center.
 Sharon's work combines a researcher’s brain knowledge of medical and organizational systems and the experience in western science with a healer’s heart.

 Cory D Carroll M.D.
-(Chair)
+(Treasurer)